Watts Naval Training School, Dereham, Norfolk

 The main building is shown below — the new fire escapes specified by Barnardo are clearly visible.

 The food provided at the school left much to be desired.
 The soup served for dinner on three days a week was described by one boy as 'a thick, muddy mixture of bones and chunks of meat with plenty of fat and gristle on it.
 The middle section was clearer while on top, for a good quarter of an inch, was green grease', (Rose, 1987).
-For those who managed to down their soup, there was a second course of 'niggers in the snow' — boiled rice with a few currants in to sweeten it.
+For those who managed to down their soup, there was a second course of 'ni**ers in the snow' — boiled rice with a few currants in to sweeten it.
+[Despite the purely historical context, Google consider that the name given to the latter dish to be too offensive to include in full here.]

 Punishments for those breaking the school's rules were graded in severity, with minor offenders having to stand 'on deck' for thirty minutes and the most serious wrongdoers receiving up to six strokes with a cane on the bare buttocks.
 Such punishments were carried out in front of the whole school.